icann/rdap-conformance-tool/validator/README.md

        "errorCode": -10502
      }

-and hope the json schema lib will understand, we need to explicitly write the json-schema in its long form (allOf keyword) to support this:
+and hope the json schema lib will understand, the json-schema in its long form (allOf keyword) is needed to support this:

      "rdapExtensions": {
            "allOf": [